Yanara-Tian/MMCLKin/README.md

 export PYTHONPATH=$PWD:$PYTHONPATH
 ```
 ## Python Dependencies
 This package is tested with Python 3.8.15 and CUDA 11.0 on Ubuntu 20.04.
-Run the following to create a conda environment and install the required Python packages (modify `torch+cu116` according to your CUDA version).
+Run the following to create a conda environment and install the required Python packages (modify `torch+cu116` and 'dgl-cu116' according to your CUDA version).
 ```bash
 conda create -n mmclk python=3.8.15 conda activate mmclk